alex-z-98/Empatium-Registration/README.md

 # Empatium-Registration

-To start the server use:
+To start the server use:\n
-npm install
+npm install\n
 node app.js